Bulletproof Handyman

 How much does it cost to start a handyman business?

 You can start lean.
-The main costs are entity filing fees, a business license if your area requires one, general liability insurance, and your core tools.
-Many handymen start with tools they already own and reinvest early profit into the rest.
-The Startup Budget Builder walks you through totaling your real number.
+The main categories are entity filing fees, a business license if your area requires one, general liability insurance, and the tools you actually need for the work you will take.
+Many handymen start with tools they already own and reinvest early profit.
+The Startup Budget Builder walks you through totaling your real number for your situation — I do not invent a one-size dollar figure because markets and inventories differ.

 Should I form an LLC for my handyman business?